-The Hungarian Historical Review invites submissions for its forth issue in 2014, the theme of which will be “Continuities and Discontinuities: The History of Political Thought in Nineteenth-Century Hungary.”
+The Hungarian Historical Review invites submissions for its Spring 2016 issue, the theme of which will be “Continuities and Discontinuities: The History of Political Thought in Nineteenth-Century Hungary.”

 The deadline for the submission of abstracts: November 30, 2014.

 The Hungarian Historical Review, a peer-reviewed scholarly journal of the Hungarian Academy of Sciences, invites articles for its thematic issue on the history of nineteenth-century Hungarian political thought.
 The thematic issue will publish original articles and historiographical essays on Hungarian political thought in the late Enlightenment and early nineteenth century (the so-called Reform Age), the period of the Austro-Hungarian Compromise, and the economic and social boom of the Dualist Era.
 In particular, we welcome comparative essays that explore the development of Hungarian political thought in comparison with similar debates among other political or cultural elites of the Habsburg Empire (e.g. German, Croatian, Czech, Polish, or Romanian).
 Proposals that address similar developments among other national elites and the imperial center will be also considered.

 The reorientation of Central and Eastern European historiographies after 1989 coincided with a major wave of research into the history of the Holocaust.
 Two of the crucial results of these intense efforts have been that the history of the Holocaust is now much more thoroughly embedded in diverse local and national contexts and is understood as a European cataclysm with substantial or even decisive involvement of non-Germans.
 Building on these insights, the Hungarian Historical Review is seeking papers to be published as part of a thematic issue devoted to new research directions and innovative findings in Central and Eastern European Holocaust historiography.
 The editors are especially interested in papers on the following topics, though alternative themes would also be considered: